dimpase/M2/Other-internal-topics.md

 ## Doxygen

 This documentation isn't complete, but it does contain some useful information.
+The main goal of the doxygen documentation is for the internals.
 In particular, the class structure and inheritance is described here.

 ## Branches